Abhinav-Pandey555/github-repo-analyzer/README.md

 ## Contributing

 Contributions to the GitHub Repository Analyzer are welcome!
 If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.
 Please ensure that you adhere to the project's code of conduct.

-## Acknowledgments

-The GitHub Repository Analyzer was inspired by the Github Automated Analysis Project by Mercor.
-It utilizes the power of Gemini and LangChain, both of which are incredible technologies.

 Happy analyzing and coding!